 7.2 The College acknowledges that as a result of implementing this procedure it will receive personal sensitive data and data of a confidential nature pertaining to the student and other third parties, and shall ensure that all such data is handled, processed and stored accordingly.

 It is possible that a student may pose such an extreme risk to themselves and / or others that they require emergency assistance outside these procedures.

 In a situation where it is believed that a student's behaviour presents an immediate risk to themselves or others, the Emergency Services should be contacted by dialling 999.

 This should be followed up as soon as possible by notifying the Senior Tutor of the details of the incident and action taken.

 The person witnessing the student's behaviour should not leave the scene until they have briefed the Emergency Services, bearing in mind the primary necessity to ensure their own safety.

-The Porters' Lodge will keep a record of the action taken by the Emergency Services and pass this on to the Senior Tutor.
-The Senior Tutor or nominee will ensure that contact is made at the appropriate level of detail with the student, the student's Tutor and Director of Studies, or Supervisor in the case of graduates, and that appropriate arrangements are made with regard to follow up.
+The Porters' Lodge will keep a record of the action taken by the Emergency Services and pass this on to the Duty Tutor, the Health and Wellbeing Team and the Senior Tutor.
+The Senior Tutor or nominee will ensure that contact is made at the appropriate level of detail with the student, the student's Tutor and Director of Studies (or Supervisor in the case of postgraduates) and that appropriate arrangements are made with regard to follow up.

-In the case of medical and veterinary students, incidents should be reported by the Senior Tutor to the Medical and Veterinary Progress Panel (Secretary Ms Nicola Riley firstname.lastname@example.org) for advice as to whether there might be Fitness to Practice issues to consider.
+In the case of medical and veterinary students, incidents should be reported by the Senior Tutor to the Medical and Veterinary Progress Panel for advice as to whether there might be Fitness to Practice issues to consider.